-This course begins with an exploration of the Western concept of "modernity" before tracing its historical roots through an examination of romanticism, industrialization, imperialism, and political revolution.
-While Europe is a focal point, a variety of cultural experiences and perspectives (past and present) are integrated into this course.
-Unit themes include industrial and political revolution, imperialism, conformity and rebellion, and the challenges of the modern world.
-Assignments include writing, research, discussion, and projects, with an emphasis on analysis of the themes listed above.
+This survey course begins with an exploration of the foundations of the modern world through the development of mercantilism and an emerging global economy, leading into industrialization, romanticism, political revolution, and imperialism.
+While Europe is a starting point, a variety of cultural experiences and perspectives (past and present) in the Americas and Africa are integrated into this course.
+The exploration of the above topics will also include the legacy of these developments and the consequent challenges faced in the modern world.
+Assignments include writing, research, discussion, presentations, and projects.